-The AIM HI program is an abbreviation for Academy • Industry • Military • Hybrid • Innovations.
-The program connects top shelf research universities, entrepreneurial companies, United States Air Force, and National Guard to develop creativity and innovation skills, facilitate problem solving, break barriers, anticipate the future, out-compete existing and new adversaries, and accelerate decision cycles.
+AIM-HI connects leading research universities, entrepreneurial companies, and the Air National Guard to develop creativity and innovation skills, facilitate problem solving, break barriers, anticipate the future, accelerate decision cycles, and out-compete existing and new adversaries.

 How It Works

 The AIM-HI program focuses on creating the infrastructure and tools for collaboration of diverse entities to facilitate the rapid transfer of knowledge and technology to solve real problems faced by Airmen and Guardsmen everywhere.

 Guided by the Innovatrium curriculum and certified coaches, diverse teams work through cycles of experiment, review, revise, and repeat to develop dynamic solutions.